Pixinn/pyArchiver/README.md

 Backuping and archiving do not serve the same purpose:

-* A backup is intended to provide a *quick* mean of recovering data that is in current or recent used.
+* A backup is intended to provide a *quick* mean of recovering data that is currently in use or was recently used.
 * An archive is intended to store *final* set of data for a very long period of time.
 Typically, archives contain data that are not actively modified.

 Backups and archives are, of course, not mutually exclusive.